 - Clear pictures.

-- Gives the best safety for the high-class property.
+- It gives the best safety for the high-class property.

 - Has the ability to zoom without losing the focus.